Mediation and Safety

 If parents have got themselves in a mess over their children’s safety, it is important that they put their children first and seek help to make sure that safety issues are sorted out as soon as possible.

 What is viable and achievable within mediation depends on the skill of the mediator and the extent to which there is common ground between parents.
-We are always very cautious when there is a safety issue.
+We are always very cautious when there is a safety issue and take Mediation and Safety very seriously.